Festivals and Holy Days

 According to the halakhah, women are exempt from the two central mitzvot of the eight-day autumn harvest festival of Sukkot because these commandments are considered time-bound.
 These commandments comprise dwelling in the sukkah and waving the four agricultural species that make up the lulav (palm, myrtle [hadas] and willow [aravah]) and etrog (citron) during festival worship (Orah Hayyim 640:1 and 658:9).
 However, women may choose to fulfill both precepts (Halikhot Betah 22:5, 9).
 The Kizzur Shulhan Arukh, in fact, assumes that women will be present in the sukkah to hear the kiddush (135:6) and counsels a man to “make a sukkah fit for the habitation of himself and his wife, just as he lives the entire year, if possible” (Kizzur Shulhan Arukh 135:8).
 It also advises that marital intimacy may take place in the sukkah (135:2) and rules that women are permitted to repeat the benediction “To sit in the sukkah,” even though they are exempt from the obligation to do so (135:15).
 Women, like men, must not work during hol ha-moed, the intermediate days of Sukkot and A seven-day festival to commemorate the Exodus from Egypt (eight days outside Israel) beginning on the 15th day of the Hebrew month of Nissan.
 Also called the "Festival of Mazzot"; the "Festival of Spring"; Pesah.Pesah (Orah Hayyim 530).

 A number of customary practices in various Jewish communities during Hanukkah have given special attention to women and girls.
-These include bestowing special gifts on daughters and wives among Tunisian Jews and women’s gatherings featuring consumption of delicacies made with cheese and singing and dancing in Eastern Europe.
+These include bestowing special gifts on daughters and wives among Tunisian Jews; women’s gatherings featuring consumption of delicacies made with cheese, accompanied by singing and dancing, were common in Eastern Europe.

 The reason cited for including women as active participants in so many aspects of the seder ritual is their central role in bringing about Israelite redemption from Egyptian bondage.
 Named biblical women who played prominent parts in assuring the redemption of Israel include the midwives Shiphrah and Puah; Moses’s mother, Jochebed, and his sister, Miriam; Pharaoh’s daughter; and Moses’s wife Zipporah.
-One account of more contributions by women appears in Sotah 11b:
+An enumeration of additional contributions by women appears in BT Sotah 11b:

 R. Avira explained: It is in the merit of the righteous Jewish women of that generation that Israel was redeemed from Egypt.
 At the time that they would go to draw water, the Holy One would arrange for there to be small fish in their pails—they would draw half a pail of water and half a pail of fish.
 They would then take two pails to their husbands in the fields, one with warm water and the other with fish.
 They would wash and feed them, and when their husbands would desire them they would go between the banks of the fields together, as it is written, “When you lie between the banks …” (Psalm 68:14). … And the women would conceive and when the time came to give birth they would go to the field and give birth under the apple tree, as it is written, “I woke you under the apple tree” (Song of Songs 8:5).